seralexeev/xrabbit.dev/README.md

 id: 18
 date: 25-05-2025
 media:
-  - media/18-1.jpg
+  - 18-1.jpg
 ```

-Had to slightly enlarge the holes for M3
+Had to make the holes for M3 a bit bigger

 ---